aimablM/aimable-myportfoliopage-app/README.md

 - **Rollback Capability**: Version control for both infrastructure and application
 - **Monitoring**: Integrated health checks and logging

+This project is designed to showcase full DevOps ownership, from infrastructure provisioning to production deployment, making it an ideal portfolio piece for cloud engineering and DevOps roles.

-## Future Enhancements
+## Roadmap

-Several improvements are planned for future iterations:
+Future enhancements planned for this project:

-1. **Content Delivery Network (CDN)**
+1. **Q3 2024**
+   - Migrate container registry from Docker Hub to Amazon ECR
-   - Implement CloudFront for edge caching and improved global performance
+   - Implement CloudFront CDN for improved global performance

-2. **Enhanced Monitoring**
+2. **Q4 2024**
-   - Add CloudWatch dashboards for comprehensive monitoring
+   - Add CloudWatch dashboards and alerting
-   - Implement automated alerting for system issues
+   - Expand to multi-AZ deployment for high availability

-3. **High Availability**
+3. **Q1 2025**
-   - Extend to multiple Availability Zones
-   - Implement load balancing for improved resilience

-4. **Infrastructure Improvements**
-   - Add private subnets for enhanced security
-   - Implement Auto Scaling for dynamic resource allocation
+   - Implement blue-green deployment strategy

-5. **CI/CD Enhancements**
-   - Add automated testing stages to the pipeline
+   - Add automated testing in the CI/CD pipeline
-   - Implement staging environment for pre-production validation
+   - Create staging environment for pre-production validation

-## 🏁 Getting Started
+## Getting Started

 To deploy this project in your own environment: